jm5nc/jm5nc/README.md

-currently wandering through the challenges at hackerrank and may return to the world soon.
+currently studying MIT data science micromasters, doing challenges at hackerrank, and often on coursera - so my code will usually be related to those